AJQuattropani/aurora-symcalc/README.md

 cmake --build .
 ```

-4. Run the output executable.
-You should get a response from the console.
+4. Run the output executable to enter the command environment.
 ```bash
 ./aurora-scicalc
 ```